 This is more than enough volume and sound choice to mask most external noise.
 I tested it in both my bedroom and study, finding that even on medium volumes, it capable cut out external noise like music, television, people talking and cars.

 5. Memory function

 The Avantek will automatically start with your last set volume, soundtrack, and timer.
 With 30 sounds to potentially go through, this is a useful feature that will save you time.

-There are a handful of design points which I liked a lot:
+There are a handful of design points that I liked a lot:

 - The new round design looks more elegant on a table that the square shape.